For democracy through law -

-The Commission has 61 member states: the 47 Council of Europe member states, plus 134other countries (Algeria, Brazil, Chile, Costa Rica, Israel, Kazakhstan, the Republic of Korea, Kosovo, Kyrgyzstan, Morocco, Mexico, Peru, Tunisia and the USA).
+The Commission has 61 member states: the 47 Council of Europe member states, plus 14 other countries (Algeria, Brazil, Chile, Costa Rica, Israel, Kazakhstan, the Republic of Korea, Kosovo, Kyrgyzstan, Morocco, Mexico, Peru, Tunisia and the USA).
 The European Commission and OSCE/ODIHR participate in the plenary sessions of the Commission.

 Its individual members are university professors of public and international law, supreme and constitutional court judges, members of national parliaments and a number of civil servants.
 They are designated for four years by the member states, but act in their individual capacity.
 Gianni Buquicchio has been President of the Commission since December 2009.

 • democratic institutions and fundamental rights